Language

 As an answer, it returns an XML file with tiles.
 Below is an extract of the answer:

-Note: The <Layer> tag returns the streaming layer authorized for the user.
-There can be several layer per user.
-The <Layer>/<Identifier> tag returns the name of the layer to be used to retrieve the Basemap tiles.
+Note: The <Layer> tag returns the streaming layer authorized for the user, with necessary information to access the layer tiles.

-GetTile API
+WMTS GetTile API

 To retrieve a Basemap tile, you should use the GetTile request.
 The characteristics of the endpoint to access to the GetTile are: